 An average female Singapura weighs only four pounds and stands only half a foot tall.
 That makes them the number one breed of cats that stay small, but they’d rank among the cutest breeds even without their petite figures.
 Incredibly lively and active, these cats are known for retaining the personality of a kitten well into adulthood.
 Small doesn’t necessarily mean fragile, and Singapuras are known for their propensity to climb on anything and engage in daredevil heroics both to sate their curiosity and entertain their human companions.
 The Singapura is also one of the breeds that don’t shed much at all.
 Tiny but rare, these cats can cost between $1,200 and $1,500.

-Our research shows that the top eight tiniest cats are as follows:
+Our research shows that the smallest domesticated cat breeds in the world are as follows:

 The Featured Image